 25046 visited Glasgow Works from February to early April for an Intermediate repair, it returned to Glasgow mid-month for rectification work.

 The 11.05 Perth - Edinburgh was worked by 25046 on May 20th.

 25046 paid a brief visit to Glasgow Works during mid June but by the 28th was noted in charge of the 10.44 Glasgow Queen St - Dundee and the 13.33 Dundee - Glasgow Queen Street.

 On September 15th 25046 & 25078 were noted through Barrow in Furness with an empty coaching stock train.
 A month later it was at Haymarket depot with wheel and axle defects awaiting parts.
 During November & December it was twice noted at Inverness depot with a traction motor fault.

 |A fresh coat of paint reveals that 25046 has paid a visit to Glasgow Works, receiving an Intermediate repair.
 Seen here at Millerhill on April 28th 1980.
 Regrettably the overhaul did not prolong the life of 25046, within ten months of this view 25046 was withdrawn.

 Photograph courtesy A Forster.

-25044 moved south in February to its new home at Cricklewood, whilst 25046 was withdrawn the same month and stored at Millerhill.
-It would remain here until October 2nd when it moved to Mossend, the next day moving on to Polmadie Works.
+25046 was withdrawn on February 1st and stored at Millerhill.
+It was less than a year out of an Intermediate repair, so the cause for its demise must have been significant and beyond the existing cost limits.
+25046 would remain here until October 2nd when it moved to Mossend, the next day moving on to Polmadie Works.
 After a short while in the works it was moved across to Polmadie stabling point.